1997 Albanian civil unrest: Hunger strike at the University of Vlorë

-On 20 February 1997, roughly 50 students at the University of Vlorë began a hunger strike on campus, demanding the government's resignation and the full return of invested money.
+On 20 February 1997, approximately 50 students at the University of Vlorë began a hunger strike on campus, demanding the government's resignation and the full return of invested money.
 On 22 February, the opposition Forum for Democracy declared its support for the strike.
 Students from Gjirokastër and Elbasan also came to show their support.
-They were then brought by FRESSH (the Youth Wing of the Socialist Party) activists from Vlorë to the capital, Tirana.
+They were then brought by FRESSH (the Youth Wing of the Socialist Party) activists from Vlorë to Tirana, the capital.
 In contrast, the students of the University of Luigj Gurakuqi in Shkodër did not participate in the protest.
 The Students' Union there declared that while "the students share the pain of the citizens of Vlorë in losing money in pyramid schemes, they believe that freedom and democracy, homeland, and nation have a higher price."

-On 26 February, thousands of people surrounded the university building in Vlorë to defend it from a rumored attack by SHIK (Shërbimi Informativ Kombëtar), the national intelligence service.
+On 26 February, thousands of people gathered around the university building in Vlorë to defend it against a rumored attack by SHIK (Shërbimi Informativ Kombëtar), the national intelligence service.
 On the same day, a group of strikers requested additional medical assistance, raising doubts about the doctors available to them.
 On 27 February in Shkodër, Mayor Bahri Borici of the United Right declared his support for the hunger strike.

 The next day was a decisive moment in Albanian history.
 After strengthening their perimeter around the university building, the rebel forces, without warning, attacked the SHIK building.
 In the ensuing fighting between the rebels and government forces, nine people—six officers and three civilians—were killed.
 This incident marked the beginning of a year of violence in southern Albania.